pepperpots/OpenStream/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

 * Building object files.
   The first step is to build all objects files that are to be included into the DLL.
-This is done by using the standard *gnatmake* tool.
+This is done by using the standard ``gnatmake`` tool.

 * Building the DLL.
-  To build the DLL you must use *gcc*'s *-shared* and *-shared-libgcc* options.
+  To build the DLL you must use the ``gcc`` :switch:`-shared` and :switch:`-shared-libgcc` options.
 It is quite simple to use this method:

   ::

       $ gcc -shared -shared-libgcc -o api.dll obj1.o obj2.o ...

   It is important to note that in this case all symbols found in the object files are automatically exported.
-It is possible to restrict the set of symbols to export by passing to *gcc* a definition file (see :ref:`The Definition File <The_Definition_File>`).
+It is possible to restrict the set of symbols to export by passing to ``gcc`` a definition file (see :ref:`The Definition File <The_Definition_File>`).
   For example:

   ::

       $ gcc -shared -shared-libgcc -o api.dll api.def obj1.o obj2.o ...

   If you use a definition file you must export the elaboration procedures for every package that required one.
 Elaboration procedures are named using the package name followed by "_E".